MischaBoender/PowerShell/README.md

 Shows an error message claiming that the user caused an *expected* error.

 - **Start-RickRoll.ps1**
-Rolls Rick acroos the title bar.
+Rolls Rick across the title bar.